|Stuffed mini-batbout with smoked salmon, labneh, roquette and shredded Edam. Isn't that a good bite?|

 - Approximately 250ml (+/-)

-Mix flour with semolina, salt, yeast, then gradually add luckwarm water and knead for 10 min or more until you get a soft dough, not sticky.
+Mix flour with semolina, salt, yeast, then gradually add lukewarm water and knead for 10 min or more until you get a soft dough, not too sticky but not dry either (if you poke it with your finger, the dough shouldn't stick to it).
 I have a bread machine, so I used program "dough".

 Knead the dough until you have an elastic consistency, soft and smooth.
 Form a ball and cover.
 Let double in volume (about 1:30).